takinabradley/Wes-Bos-CSS-Grid/readme.md

 - If you didn't, and there is no room for elements that are supposed to fit in the grid, the browser will create implicit tracks.

 - `grid-auto-rows`/`grid-auto-columns` allows you to define how implicit rows and columns should be sized.

+## 06 grid-auto-flow explained

+- `grid-auto-flow` determines if by default CSS Grid tacks new elements onto columns or onto rows

+## 07 Sizing tracks